Campus of the University of Notre Dame: Academic

 The Mendoza College of Business main building, located on DeBartolo Quad, was built in 1996 and designed by Ellerbe Becket.
 Its 196,986 square feet of space includes the 300-seat Jordan Auditorium, classrooms, offices, administration, and digital spaces.
 The Potenziani Family Atrium features an original and refurbished NYSE trading post from 1929 that was in use until 1981.

-The Stayer Center for Executive Education, built between 2011 and 2013 and located immediately south of the main Mendoza building, hosts both degree and non-degree programs aimed at the executive-level MBA students and corporate clients.
+The Stayer Center for Executive Education, built between 2011 and 2013 and located immediately south of the main Mendoza building, hosts both degree and non-degree programs aimed at executive-level MBA students and corporate clients.
 It is built in collegiate architecture style and was designed by Robert A.M.
-Stern Architects, and features an elegant interior, state of the art digital infrastructure, and stained glass windows.
+Stern Architects, and features stained glass windows.